-Communication and language
+Communication and Language

-Personal, social & emotional development
+Personal, Social & Emotional development

-Promotes the development of gross and fine motor skills, co-ordination and control skills.
+The themed extension activities accompanying the stories, promote the development of gross and fine motor skills, co-ordination and control skills.

-The stories present opportunities to develop and improve skills in counting, understanding and using numbers, and describing shape, space and measure.
+The stories present opportunities to develop and improve skills in counting, understanding, and using numbers, and describing shape, space and measure.

-Interest is stimulated through sharing stories, developing and supporting children’s non-verbal communication, language and early literacy skills.
+Interest is stimulated through sharing stories, developing, and supporting children’s non-verbal communication, language and early literacy skills.
 Through repetition children learn new words, recognise narrative enabling them to value language and become confident learners.

-Understanding the world
+Understanding the World

 The props that support the stories help individuals to make sense of their environment through observation, investigation, and exploration of a variety of objects and materials.
 The stories involve people, cultures, festivals and places.

-Expressive arts and design
+Expressive Arts and Design

 The development of imagination and personal creativity through storytelling, role play, arts, crafts, music and dance.